Thursday, November 21, 2024

 Sydney, Australia

-This is a throwback, but way back, to the good ol’ times when I was still a student enjoying life and traveling with university scholarship money.
-Okay not only, I wish that was enough, but you get the point.
+This is a throwback, but way back, to the good old times when I was still a student enjoying life and traveling with university scholarship money.

 How NOT to do budget trips